wbu2/TypingSurfer/DEVELOPMENT.md

 ## 12/8
 I added the score tracking system and decided to change my start screen to play a video.
 I started to clean my code by creating a constants header file and creating constants.
 I also added the rule that the player cannot jump lanes.
+* Need to clean up code
+* Need to finish game end menu
+* Need to add scoring system

+## 12/9
+I decided that I would add a leaderboard that stores the player name that can be inputted and his or her respective score into a text file.
+After working on this for a while I could not have the info stored and read correctly so I decided to abandon this idea.
+I drew the scoring system on the game screen.
+* Need to clean up code
+* Need to finish game end menu